 Ting Yi Ting (Listening Makes Perfect) will be an online guide that enables learners to hear and identify phonemic categories in Mandarin, including lexical tones, in a variety of phonetic contexts, and to associate those phonemes with correct Pinyin orthography.
-It will be structured as 27 modules, with eight focused on tone recognition, eleven focused on initials and simple finals, and eight focused on compound finals.
+It will be structured as 27 modules with eight focused on tone recognition, eleven focused on initials and simple finals, and eight focused on compound finals.
 The project will present a new approach that is specifically geared toward native speakers of English.
-The presentations will include video tutorials, extensive audio examples, computer-graded comprehension checks, and downloadable pdf worksheets.
-Modules in this project will be released in a serialized fashion, with work completed during the summer of 2020.
+The presentations will include extensive audio examples and computer-graded comprehension checks.
+Modules in this project will be released during the summer of 2020.